 - Hard plastics are recyclable.
-Soft plastics like bags and cling wrap are typically not, unless specified by your city.
+Soft plastics like bags and cling wrap are typically not unless specified by your city.

 - Uncertain how to dispose of something?
-This website makes it super easy to search any household item, and find out immediately what to do with it.
+This website makes it super easy to search for any household item, and find out immediately what to do with it.
 Takes less time than logging into Instagram, guys!

 photo by Kristen Kilpatrick